DerDeathraven/Bitburner/README.md

 I programed a interface which uses [Node-RED](https://nodered.org/) to control the Bots.
 With this setup i am able to graph out my current hack target.

-Furthermore did i develop the basic programs to manage the game (see the UpgradeHacknet.js)

 ## LuckysLib?

 This is a collection of functions that i found were of great use in all of my scripts.